 How to Build a Scarecrow

-A burlap sack, used to protect trees, is perfect for making the head.
+A burlap sack, the type used to protect trees, is perfect for making the head.
 An old pair of pantyhose or an old pillow case also works.
-Use plastic grocery bags to stuff inside, or some of the same stuffing you used to fill the body.
-Decorate the face with permanent markers, acrylic paint, or cut out felt shapes and glue on with a glue gun.
+Fill it with plastic bags or craft stuffing.
+Decorate the face with permanent markers, acrylic paint, or cut out felt shapes and glue on using a hot glue gun.

-Gather some old pantyhose, straw, leaves, grass clippings, wood chips, rags or toy fill to stuff your pieces.
+Gather some old pantyhose, straw, leaves, grass clippings, wood chips, rags or toy fill to stuff the clothing pieces.
 You will also need wire or twine to tie the ends of the pants, arms or head to secure the stuffing inside.

 Avoid using newspaper to stuff your scarecrow because rain will cause the body to become soft and shapeless.

 Before adding the head, find where you want to position your scarecrow in the garden, don’t add until your scarecrow can support itself.

 The Budget Decorator Tips